Extraordinary Measures

 Migration pressures were also addressed through diplomacy, development, and regional stability—treating migration as a structural phenomenon, not an invasion.

-A final caveat: presenting truth against fear-based rhetoric rarely changes minds.
-Fear does not arise from data, and it is seldom undone by it.
-But naming the gap still matters—not because facts alone persuade, but because unchecked narratives are how emergencies are manufactured, normalized, and sustained.
+Presenting facts against fear-based rhetoric rarely changes minds.
+Fear does not arise from data, but it is seldom undone by it.
+Naming the gap still matters—not because facts alone persuade, but because unchecked narratives are how emergencies are manufactured, normalized, and sustained.

 Bottom Line